By: Ronnie Brown on June 17th, 2022

 That said, the following are the most prominent wire mesh standards practiced today:

-Designed by the American National Standards Institute, the ANSI:AWCI 01 standard encompasses the wire mesh fabricated in the United States.
+Designed by the American National Standards Institute, the ANSI:AWCI 01 standard encompasses wire mesh fabricated in the United States.
 It establishes wire mesh applications in industrial and screening settings.

 ANSI:AWCI 01 was written to mimic the blemish tolerances set by the ISO 9044 standard.